Thursday, November 26, 2020

 “Understood, boss.”
 Nayleen agreed.

-Varhi moved to lift his sword up with both hands, reaching behind himself to push the sword into its sheath on his back, before letting his left hand fall to his side whilst he planted his right hand on his hip.
-“Good.
-Finally, I need to talk to you about the specific 'classes' these things are that I’ve seen so far.
-It would be better for us to actually name these things instead of just calling them ‘things’.
-It gets confusing and can make it hard to coordinate with each other, especially if there ends up being multiple ‘things’ at once, which there probably will be.”
+“Good," Varhi nodded.
+"Finally, I need to talk to you about the specific 'classes' these things are that I’ve seen so far.
+It would be better for us to actually name these things instead of just calling them ‘things’ or 'monsters'.
+It gets confusing and can make it hard to coordinate and communicate with each other, especially if there ends up being multiple ‘things’ at once, which there's a high chance there probably will be.”

 “Well, we’ve only seen the one.
 What did you have in mind?”
 Cyial asked.

-Varhi hummed in thought, crossing his arms over his torso.
-“Umm… uh...”
-It was clear he was at a loss.
-“Well… they need something that sounds distinct enough… Err...”
+...It was clear he was at a loss. “...Well… um...
+They need something that sounds distinct enough… Err...”

-Sairek replayed what she just said in his mind. “...How about we call it a ‘Herder’ then?”
+Sairek replayed what she just said in his mind. “...
+Forcing us along... strong whip...
+How about we call it a ‘Herder’ then?”
 He suggested.

 “Brown Herder and Red Herder, then?”
 Cyial asked.
+"I don't think any of us are colorblind and it immediately distincts the two."

 “Sure.
 That’ll help keep it simple, especially if there’s any more variants with different colors of them around.”
 Varhi nodded.
-“Then there’s the last one I’ve seen.
+“Okay then, there’s the last one I’ve seen.
 It’s a lot smaller, about… this tall.”
 Varhi gestured, flattening his right hand in the air to be about level with his chest.
 “They look a lot like any bush mostly stripped of its leaves, which a lot of this forest has.
 So just look around you, but it has mushrooms growing on the side.
-It moves a lot faster than the others, spits spores at you and can also run through the brush practically unhindered.
+It moves a lot faster than the others, spits even more potent toxic spores at you and can also run through the brush practically unhindered.
 It likes to camouflage itself, lying in wait.
 They’re the ones I’m really concerned about and what I want Cyial in the front to primarily look out for.
 They’re very springy in their steps and—”

 “Spriggan.”
 Cyial said.

 “We’ll call them Spriggans.”
-He repeated.
+Cyial repeated.

 Varhi cocked his head to the side.
 “Don’t those like… already exist?”

 “Yes... well, no. Not really.
 They’re a fairytale monster.”
 Cyial explained.
+"So they exist but only in fiction."

-“Oh.
+“Oh?
 Hm.
 I guess it sort of fits.
 I’ve got no other idea on what to call them.
 So, with the power invested in me, I now announce that 'Spriggans' are now real and are totally redefined as something else.
 Spriggan it is.”
 He said, clapping both of his hands together.
 “Brown Herder, Red Herder and Spriggan.
 Got that, guys?”

 “Yes.”
 The trio chanted together in near unison.